Geeksltd/Olive/docs/Core/Extensions/String.md

 "there".StartsWithAny("there"); //returns true
 "there".StartsWithAny("there "); //returns false
 "there".StartsWithAny("ere"); //returns false
-"there".StartsWithAny("er","th"); //returns true
-"there".StartsWithAny("the","th"); //returns true
+"there".StartsWithAny("The",false); //returns true
-"Sample string".StartsWithAny("s","Sa","Sam"); //returns true
+"there".StartsWithAny("The",true); //returns false, caseSensitive is true "there".StartsWithAny("er","th"); //returns true "there".StartsWithAny("the","th"); //returns true "Sample string".StartsWithAny("s","Sa","Sam"); //returns true